The healthcare industry is a busy one.

 Other duties may include taking detailed notes, discussing patient concerns with doctors, and helping patients stay calm who may be in pain.
 Most medical assistants also learn how to code paper and electronic health records (EHRs) as well.

 Duties may be different depending on state regulations and facility rules.

 You can expect most of your days to be filled with patient interaction, some form of paperwork, and coordinating patient care with doctors and nurses.
 Analytical skills, technical skills, interpersonal skills, and a detail-oriented nature are also important qualities of professional medical assistants.

 Medical assistants generally work full-time in a variety of settings — chiropractor offices, outpatient care centers, and hospitals, to name a few.
 In larger facilities, medical assistants may choose to specialize in either clinical or administrative work.
 You can also be certified in both.

 Specializations opportunities include:

-If you live in California, West Virginia, or Washington, additional certifications may be required to become a Certified Medical Administrative Assistant (CMAA).
+If you live in California, West Virginia, or Washington, additional certifications may be required to become a Certified Clinical Medical Assistant (CCMA).

 If you want a meaningful career in healthcare, medical assisting is a great starting point.
-As a certified medical assistant, you’ll find more job openings and higher pay potential.
-It’s also a much smaller commitment than medical school, but still offers a rewarding career in helping people.
+As a certified clinical medical assistant, you’ll find more job openings and higher pay potential.
+It’s also a much smaller commitment than medical school but still offers a rewarding career in helping people.